matsedlmayr/ADGS_submit/digital_s_mapping/README.md

 ## How to reproduce

+1. Open digital_s_mapping/digital_soil_mapping.Rproj to open the project
-1. Make sure all required R packages are installed.
+2. Make sure all required R packages are installed.
-2. Run the Main file`run_all_digital.R` in `analysis/` in which calls:
+3. Run the Main file`run_all_digital.R` in `analysis/` which calls:
    1. `02_model_training.R` – trains models and saves outputs to `data/`
    2. `03_evaluation.R` – generates performance metrics and plots and uses the function file `evaluate_rf_model.R` in the folder `R`
-3. Use `vignettes/re1.Rmd` to see interpretations, visualizations, and the report write-up.
+4. Use `vignettes/re1.Rmd` to see interpretations, visualizations, and the report write-up.

 ---